What is Salty Sheep?

 FAQ

-Is Sweaty Sheep a church?
+Is Salty Sheep a church?
 What denomination?

 How do I get involved?